 - Polar Pattern -- What polar pattern the microphone has: cardioid, bidirectional, omnidirectional, or multi-pattern.

-- Best for Studio -- Recording in a home or professional studio or at home in a separate room where background sounds can be controlled
+- Best for Studio – Recording in a home or professional podcast studio or at home in a separate room where background sounds can be controlled

-I hope that this list gives you a good idea of where to start with how to look for podcast microphones and what you need to know to get the best sound quality with your setup.
+I hope that this list gives you a good idea of where to start with how to look for podcast microphones and what you need to know to get the best quality recording with your setup and price range.

 There are other microphone accessories that you’ll need and you can check the How to Start a Podcast section on equipment and things needed for podcasting article.
 That’ll get you started on accessories like a mic stand, pop filter, shock mount, and more.